public-key-cryptography/public-key-editor/README.md

 	secret key agreement method to reduce the secret key modulo F8 = 2^256 + 1 == 16^64 + 1; but messages
 	saved on the user's computer will still be decryptable because file encryption uses private key cryp- tography.
-Also, the format of the Merkle-Hellman / knapsack cipher was changed because the toString method was padding the one-time public key array with five or more zeros instead of one or more zeros.
+Also, the format of the Merkle-Hellman / knapsack cipher was changed because the toString method was padding the one-time public key array with five or more zeros instead of one or more zeros, one of the secret variables was redefined, and the cipher was modified so that the lower elements of the static public key are permutated.